Achievable logoAchievable logo

 As with other retirement plans, variable annuities are subject to an early withdrawal penalty if a non-qualified distribution occurs prior to age 59 1/2.

-There are three specific annuitization structures to be aware of.
-First, the investor can choose a straight life annuitization, which pays them for life.
-After the investor dies, the payments stop and the insurance company keeps the assets in the separate account.
-Depending on how long the investor lives, they may or may not receive a desirable return.
+There are three specific annuitization structures to know.
+First, the investor can choose a straight life annuitization, which pays for life.
+After the investor dies, payments stop and the insurance company keeps the assets in the separate account.
+Depending on how long the investor lives, the return may be favorable or unfavorable.

 Assume an investor chooses a straight life annuity when their separate account is worth $200,000.
-If they were to pass away one month later after receiving one payment of $1,000, the insurance company makes a profit of $199,000.
-In this situation, the insurance company “wins.”
-It could go the other way, though.
-The investor could live much longer than expected and receive payouts equaling $450,000 until they die, profiting $250,000.
-In this case, the investor “wins.”
+If they pass away one month later after receiving one $1,000 payment, the insurance company makes a profit of $199,000.
+In that case, the insurance company “wins.”

-The actuary and insurance company are not always right, though.
-If an investor’s health is misjudged and they live longer than expected, payouts still must be made until they pass away.
-This is known as longevity risk, which is a detriment to the insurance company, but a beneficial guarantee to the investor.
-Pensions face this same risk regularly.
+Those estimates aren’t always correct.
+If an investor lives longer than expected, the insurance company must continue payments until death.
+This is longevity risk - a risk to the insurance company, but a valuable guarantee to the investor.
+Pensions face this same risk.

-Primarily utilized by married couples, there is also a ‘joint with last survivor’ annuitization.
-This type of payout structure pays two account owners until both people pass away.
-After the death of one of the annuitants, the payments are typically reduced by some amount.
+Primarily used by married couples, there is also a ‘joint with last survivor’ annuitization.
+This structure pays two account owners until both have died.
+After the first annuitant dies, payments are typically reduced.

 Definitions